aelchim/WednesdayCoinLottery/README.md

 ### Possible solution for random
 The issue is that the seed can be manipulated by the miner.
 One possible solution is to have the seed be passed in by the contribution address.
 We would no longer payout only if the pot is more than the jackpot, the contract would also need confirmation from the contribution address.
 This is still problematic because it centralizes the generation of the seed, both how and when.
 This can lead to mistrust as the contribution has all the power of the payouts.

+### Oraclize
+In the normal implementation we are using the random function stated above.
+In the Oraclize implementation we are using the (oraclize)[https://docs.oraclize.it/] service to generate a secure random number.
+Issue with that is that it is expensive and requires ETH to be in the contract address and to be used everytime it is called.